Skorpiovenator: Discovery and naming

-The type specimen of Skorpiovenator bustingorryi (MMCH-PV 48K) was discovered on a farm owned by Manuel Bustingorry, 3 km northwest of Villa El Chocón, in the Neuquén Province.
-It consists of a nearly complete skeleton, missing only part of the nasals and premaxillae, parts of the pelvic girdle, sections of the tail, and most of the forelimb elements.
-The strata from which Skorpiovenator was recovered belong to the lower part of the Huincul Formation in Patagonia, dating to the late Cenomanian stage, about 95 million years ago.
-After discovery, they were relocated to the Ernesto Bachmann Paleontological Museum of Villa El Chocón, Patagonia, Argentina.
-In a paper physically published in 2009 (released as an advanced publication online the year before), Juan Canale, Carlos A. Scanferla, Federico L. Agnolin and Fenando E. Novas formally described the specimen, assigning to it the binomial name of Skorpiovenator bustingorryi.
+The type specimen of Skorpiovenator bustingorryi (MMCH-PV 48K) was discovered in 2005 by Juan Ignacio Canale and Agustín Scanferla.
+At the time, they were field prospecting, on a farm owned by Manuel Bustingorry, 3 km northwest of Villa El Chocón, in the Neuquén Province.
+The specimen consists of a nearly complete skeleton, missing only part of the nasals and premaxillae, parts of the pelvic girdle, sections of the tail, and most of the forelimb elements.
+Given that it was preserved in articulation, the specimen was extracted in a single plaster jacket to lower the risk of its destruction.
+The strata from which MMCH-PV 48K was recovered belong to the lower part of the Huincul Formation in Patagonia, which was originally dated to the late Cenomanian stage, about 95 million years ago, though is now dated to the late Albian, about 106.2 million years ago.
+After its extraction, MMCH-PV 48K was relocated to the Ernesto Bachmann Paleontological Museum of Villa El Chocón, Patagonia, Argentina.
+The skull was separated from the cervical (neck) vertebrae during preparation to enable detailed analysis including computed tomography (CT) scans.

+In a paper physically published in 2009 (released as an advanced publication online the year before), Canale, Scanferla, Federico L. Agnolin and Fenando E. Novas formally described the specimen, assigning to it the binomial name of Skorpiovenator bustingorryi.
 The generic name derives from the Latin words skorpios ("scorpion") and venator ("hunter"), referring to its nature as a predator and the abundance of scorpions at the dig site.
 The specific name honours Manuel Bustingorry, who had died by the time the paper was released.
-In naming Skorpiovenator, Canale et al. erected a new abelisaurid clade, Brachyrostra, to which it was assigned.
+In naming Skorpiovenator, Canale and colleagues erected a new abelisaurid clade, Brachyrostra, to which it was assigned.
 In 2022, the proximal (far) end of a right tibia, MMCh-PV255, was assigned to Skorpiovenator.